 Prepare yourselves for exclamations of OH, THAT’S DARLING and HELLOOOOOO, LOVELY!
-This French Farmhouse Design Inspiration contains all of the ingredients of a winning timeless and tranquil fantasy, and I even have exact sources for many of those ingredients.
-This charming farmhouse in France is about to rock your world!
+This French Farmhouse Design Inspiration contains all of the ingredients of a winning timeless and tranquil fantasy, and you’ll even find the exact sources for many of the ingredients.
+Today’s post is an updated tour of a charming farmhouse in France which may just rock your world!

 These never before published photos are exclusively for us, and I’m so grateful to her!